 Because being honest is also sometimes the choice to be lonely.
 When I committed to a path of honesty, I didn't realize how lonely it would make me.
 The more honest I get, the more I scare many away.
 Honesty - real honesty - is truly shocking sometimes.
 Many people can't take honesty because they have never really been honest with themselves.
 It can hurt.
 It makes you vulnerable.
 Yet in being honest I attract other people.
 People who don't pull me into their games of he said, she said.
 People who appreciate honesty.
 And in the long term I am happier for it.

-‘Look I appreciate that there is a place for confidence.
+'Look I appreciate that there is a place for confidence.
 But I am not the right person to keep your secrets from one another.
-Tony doesn’t like your dress Mags.
-And he told me.
-But I don’t want your secrets in my life.’
+Tony thinks you're overweight Mags.
+And he told me - not that I care.
+But I don't want your secrets in my life.'

 'You what?' said Mags to Tony.